 TELEPHONES.
 In all student houses there is a telephone on each floor to be used at any time for campus calls.
 Prepaid long-distance calls can be received on these phones between 7:00 a.m. and 11:00 p.m.
-Off-campus calls may be made at any hour on the pay-phones in each student house, Commons, and Jennings.
+Off-campus calls may be made at any hour on the pay-phones in each student house or in Commons.
 A student may accept a collect call only on these pay-phones.
 Telegrams may be sent over the pay-phones or from the telegraph office in the Putnam Hotel in Bennington.

 KITCHENETTES are equipped with an iron, ironing-board, refrigerator, sink, hot-plate, and a small assortment of utensils.
 Students are expected to clean up after using the kitchenette.
 The kitchenette may be locked if they fail to do so, or if an inordinate amount of dishes and silverware, belonging in the college dining-rooms only, should be found by the Housekeeper in the student houses.
+Students should be sure not to leave electrical appliances unattended in the kitchenettes for any lengthy period of time.